LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Within OOP languages, this can correspond to for example a software library or an application, which can contain a multitude of functionalities, i.e., components.

-We define a component as a _subtype_ of `rdfs:Class`.
+We define component as a _subclass_ of `rdfs:Class`.
 The parameters to construct a component can therefore be defined as an `rdfs:Property` on a component.
-This simple component structure enables convenient semantic descriptions of components instantiations, requiring only the fundamental concepts of RDF classes and properties.
+This class structure enables convenient semantic descriptions of components instantiations, requiring only the fundamental concepts of RDF classes and properties.

 Figure TODO shows an overview of all the classes and predicates in the components vocabulary.